karvulf/flutter-reorderable-grid-view/README.md

 - Works with all kind of widgets that are rendered inside
 - Animated when reordering items
 - Locking all items you don't want to move
+- Tested workflows like updating children or changing orientation

 ## Getting started
 Simply add `ReordableGridView` to your preferred Widget and specify a list of children.